irmen/prog8/docs/source/building.rst

 ``-noreinit``
     Don't create code to reinitialize the global (block level) variables on every run of the program.
-    Also means that all such variables are no longer placed in the zeropage.
-    Sometimes the program will be a lot shorter when using this, but sometimes the opposite happens.
-    When using this option, it may no longer be possible to run the program correctly more than once!
+    When using this option, it is often no longer be possible to run the program correctly more than once, however, the program may be a bit shorter as a result.
-    *Experimental feature*: this feature has not been tested much yet.

 ``-optfloatx``
     Also optimize float expressions if optimizations are enabled.